This Top Secret document is dated June 1, 1959.

 He came first to Tibet in 1950 to replace Maj SM Krishnatry, the Officer Commanding the Indian Escort in Gyantse (Krishnatry was from the Maratha Light Infantry Regiment).

-In September 1959, he was transferred as First Secretary to the Political Officer's Office in Gangtok (he would later be integrated to the Indian Foreign Service).
+In September 1959, he was transferred as First Secretary to the Political Officer's Office in Gangtok (he would later be integrated into the Indian Foreign Service).

 India's views on the dramatic events of March/April 1959 never appeared before.